Skip to main content

 "Monday" "Taskade" "Bubble" "Retool" "Airtable" "Glide" "Notion" "Base44" 0 50 100 150 200 250 Integrations Native Integrations by Builder

 Monday leads on raw integration count, but Taskade Genesis ships the integrations that actually matter for CRM and sales workflows: Gmail, Outlook, Slack, Zoom, Stripe, Google Calendar, HubSpot, Notion, plus 90+ more.
+All 100+ are bidirectional, so triggers pull events in and actions push data out, with native Stripe and Shopify connectors for revenue events.
 See the full integrations library.

 For sales teams, the key integrations to evaluate are: